TomerFi/slackin_docker/README.md

 -   Generate a [Slack Legacy Token](https://api.slack.com/custom-integrations/legacy-tokens).
     This will allow us to query slack.

--   Genetate a site key and a private key from the admin console in [Google reCAPTCHA](https://www.google.com/recaptcha/intro/v3.html).
+-   Generate a site key and a private key from the admin console in [Google reCAPTCHA](https://www.google.com/recaptcha/intro/v3.html).
     This will allow us to prevent abuse to our new page.

--   Unless you plan on working localy only, which you probably aren't, You'll need to select and open a designated port on your router.
+-   Unless you plan on working locally only, which you probably aren't, You'll need to select and open a designated port on your router.
     It will probably be wise to get a proper dns name for your server and not rely on your public ip address.